sfomuseum/go-embeddingsdb/README.md

 1. Records.
 The inidividual vector embeddings and metadata about the things those embeddings represent.
 2. Databases.
 The place where records are stored, indexed and queried.
-3. Server.
+3. Servers.
 Network-based services for interacting with a database.
 4. Clients.
 Tools for interacting with a server.

 ### Records